Osteoarthritis

 How Does Osteoarthritis Affect Older People?

-Osteoarthritis becomes more common with age, but it is not simply a case of “wear and tear”.
-Many older adults remain very active and function well despite osteoarthritis changes on imaging.
-The main issue is whether the joint becomes painful, stiff, weak, or less tolerant of daily loads.
+Osteoarthritis becomes more common with age, but it does not mean you must stop being active.
+Many older adults function well despite osteoarthritis changes on imaging.
+The key issue is whether the joint becomes painful, stiff, weak, or less tolerant of daily activity.

-That is why treatment usually focuses on function as much as pain.
-Improving strength, mobility, balance, walking tolerance, and confidence can make a meaningful difference for older adults with knee osteoarthritis, hip arthritis, or spinal joint degeneration.
+Treatment should focus on function as well as pain.
+Strength, mobility, balance, walking tolerance, and confidence can make a real difference for older adults with knee, hip, hand, foot, or spine-related osteoarthritis.

-- Knee Osteoarthritis – a closer look at symptoms, diagnosis, and management of knee joint arthritis.
+- Knee Osteoarthritis – symptoms, diagnosis, and management of knee joint arthritis.

-- Hip Arthritis – practical guidance for hip osteoarthritis, including walking, stiffness, and exercise options.
+- Hip Arthritis – practical guidance for hip pain, walking, stiffness, and exercise.

-- Arthritis – a broader guide to different arthritis types and joint inflammation.
+- Arthritis – a broader guide to arthritis types and joint symptoms.

-- GLA:D® Australia Program – structured education and exercise support for people with hip or knee osteoarthritis.
+- GLA:D® Australia Program – structured education and exercise support for hip or knee osteoarthritis.

 - Joint Pain Relief – broader treatment ideas for painful and stiff joints.